About

 The scope of the Museum’s work is the heritage of the Monastery of St. Gertrude and the Camas Prairie region of North Central Idaho.

-Rooted in the tradition of Benedictine Spirituality, the sisters sponsor the Museum and direct it to be a permanent, public, non-profit educational institution, which provides for the systematic collection and care of its artifacts.
+Rooted in the tradition of Benedictine spirituality, the sisters sponsor the Museum and direct it to be a permanent, public, non-profit educational institution, which provides for the systematic collection and care of its artifacts.

 Societies build upon the past.
 In order to preserve the past for future generations, the Museum staff accepts, preserves, and re-tells the stories connected to the artifacts.
 The Museum is a cultural and educational resource for guests of all ages.